bensk/FB-Python/April27Notes.md

 "Are you smarter than 8th grader?"

-`/n` tells Python to go to the next line. <-- I learned something new!
+`\n` tells Python to go to the next line. <-- I learned something new!